smashley-eakland/who-wants-shots/README.md

 Limitation of this analysis for both H1N1 and Seasonal Flu would be unknown employment categories to the model (i.e. the encoded string values that are OHE).
 Further analysis could be focused around improving the model to allow for those unknown values to pass through for analysis.
 Additionally, refining the structure of the features for cleaner binary classification would be a worthy step in the data cleaning process.
 For example, instead of OHE the marital_status - just correct that to be Married and 1/0 in the dataframe and eliminate the need for additional columns.

 A limitation of this analysis specifically for the Seasonal Flu target would be the smaller sample for this particular analysis due to time constraints.
 Future analysis would be centered around better restructuring of nulls and inclusion of all possible survey responses, possibly filling and binning with "prefer not to answer".
 Additional further analysis would work to improve performance metrics across the board, though they are consistent in the 70's on this set and less varied than the H1N1 dataset.

-A limitation of the H1N1 analysis was the imbalanced dataset.
-With the number of features and the smaller number of positives in the imbalanced set, this was a particularly tricky modeling scenario.
-Balancing the training set yielded worse test results as the test data was imbalanced, so the model didn't know how to pick up on the trends in that data.
-I believe with additional tuning and time to try additional models, I will be able to refine the H1N1 results.
-An additional exploratory approach could be to pare down the number of surveys to eliminate some of the less important features or that have answers incomplete that could be impacting model performance.